-If you’re babysitting , your job will be to keep the children within safe play areas, preferably within your sight.
+If you’re babysitting, your job will be to keep the children within safe play areas, preferably within your sight.
 While in the house, you’ll have to keep them away from dangerous areas such as the kitchen, bathroom, workshop, and storage areas.
-They move fast, so you will have to be able to move even faster!
+Fast moving children will keep you busy.

 Here are some tips on keeping play areas safe for infants and toddlers:

 There are a few things to look out for here.

 Remove strings of toys from across the top or sides of the playpen.
 They can cause strangulation.If the playpen has drop sides, they should always be up and locked securely in position when a child is in the playpen.Do not put any toys in the playpen that the child can stand on to climb out.Keep the child's fingers away from the hinges.

 A baby in a high chair requires almost constant attention.
 Babies can slip out of a high chair quickly if not properly strapped in.
 An unstable high chair can also tip over.

 Make sure any safety belts or straps on the high chair are securely fastened.Make sure the tray is properly secured.Don’t let the child stand up while in the chair, and keep other children from climbing on it.Keep the chair away from areas in the house where there is a lot of traffic, such as doorways.Keep the chair away from stoves.Keep the chair far enough away from walls so that the child can’t push the chair over.